-(b) To ensure that our pupils can access the range of services and support they need quickly.

-(c) To support and help inform our local community's response to peer-on-peer abuse.

-(d) To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.
+- (b) To ensure that our pupils can access the range of services and support they need quickly. - (c) To support and help inform our local community's response to child-on-child abuse. - (d) To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.

-The school actively refers concerns/allegations of peer-on-peer abuse where necessary to Central Bedfordshire Council children's social care, and/or other relevant agencies.
+The school actively refers concerns/allegations of child-on-child abuse where necessary to Central Bedfordshire Council children's social care, and/or other relevant agencies.